Munster Club SFC: Great win for St Finbarr's as they finish well to defeat Clonmel Commercials

 An improved collective effort helped St Finbarr’s wrestle back control.
 A Sherlock orange flag from a free a minute into the new half was just the start required from the Togher outfit.

-Twomey extended his side’s lead out to two points before a Seán O’Connor free was Clonmel Commercial’s first score of the half nine minutes in, 1-11 to 1-10.
+Twomey extended his side’s lead out to two points before a Seán O’Connor free was Clonmel Commercials' first score of the half nine minutes in, 1-11 to 1-10.

-In a low-scoring second 30 minutes as weather conditions deteriorated, a slip from Jamie Burns proved costly as the home side got a second goal when that man Seán O’Connor billowed the back of the net with 14 minutes left.
+As weather conditions deteriorated, a slip from Jamie Burns proved costly as the home side got a second goal when that man Seán O’Connor billowed the back of the net with 14 minutes left.

 The game went into three minutes of added time.
 The hard-working William Buckley and Ian Maguire pointed.
 The Cork team were finishing with a flourish.